aneeshdurg/winsearch/README.md

 # winsearch

-A plugin to search and jump to an open pane.
+A neovim plugin to search and jump to an open pane.

 `winsearch` will search across all open panes, including panes that are in other tabs, and will bring the selected pane into focus - without moving any of your